kernelpanic95/noraneko/README.md

 # noraneko
-this is my blog, where I put my thoughts.
+this where I put my thoughts.